 - levels of carbon dioxide (the waste gas we breathe out)

 - breathing movements of the chest and tummy

 - heart rate and rhythm

 - video and sound recording

 - brainwave activity (EEG), although this is less common

-The checks are done overnight in specialist sleep centres.
-You can usually sleep in a bed next to your child during the assessment.
+Depending on your local facilities, these checks may be done either overnight in specialist sleep centres or at home.
+If your child needs to come into hospital, you can usually sleep in a bed next to your child during the assessment.

-Complete this form before you visit a health care professional and take it with you to your child’s appointment.
+Complete this Asthma + Lung UK form before you visit a health care professional and take it with you to your child’s appointment.